 Apple has got some explaining to do.

-At the launch of the three new iPhones, Apple announced the discontinuation of the iPhone SE, which has a smaller screen.
+Apple launches its three new iPhones but also revealed that they will no longer continue the iPhone SE, which is known for its smaller screen.
 This upgrade in size has seen Apple criticized by feminist activists who claim that the new model is too big for women.